 Liverpool’s current run of form is up there with the longest unbeaten runs in the Premier League era.

-Following their late winner against Leicester City on Saturday, Liverpool continued their club-record unbeaten streak under Jurgen Klopp.
-Goals from Sadio Mane and 95th minute penalty from James Milner at Anfield stretched the run to 25 games, not only the Reds’ longest run without defeat in the Premier League era, but also the sixth-longest of any top-flight club in that period.
+Following their most recent win over Crystal Palace, Liverpool continued their club-record unbeaten streak under Jurgen Klopp.
+Goals from Roberto Firmino and Sadio Mane at Selhurst Park stretched the run to 30 games, not only the Reds’ longest run without defeat in the Premier League era, but also the joint third-longest of any top-flight club in that period.

-The Merseyside outfit are quickly catching up on records set by some of the greatest English teams of all-time, and if they were to climb further up the list it would cement their place among the best teams we’ve seen in recent history.
+The Merseyside outfit are quickly catching up on records set by some of the greatest English teams of all-time, and if they were to climb any further up the list it would cement their place among the best teams we’ve ever seen.
 The kicker here is that every team on this list won the league in the same campaign they embarked on their unbeaten streaks – except for Liverpool.

 Is this the season they change that particular unwanted statistic?